saturday-night-code/amber-scaffolding/README.md

   2. Install Crystal: `curl https://dist.crystal-lang.org/apt/setup.sh | sudo bash` and `sudo apt-get install build-essential crystal`

   After installation, run: `crystal --version` to verify that it was correctly installed.

+  For Windows 10:
+  1. The Crystal compiler doesn’t run on Windows yet, but it can be used with WSL (use linux installation guide in this case).
 </details>

 <details>